A Field Manual for Community Dengue Response · Pune District, Maharashtra

 WHO Dengue Guidance

 Global technical guidance on dengue surveillance, vector management, and clinical case definitions.
-The WHO Global Vector Control Response 2017–2030 is the framework that the NCVBDC national programme aligns with.
+The WHO Global Vector Control Response 2017 to 2030 is the framework the NCVBDC programme aligns with.

-🗺️ How to localise this toolkit for another district
+🗺️ How to adapt this for another district

-This site is a replicable template.
-If you are adapting it for a district other than Pune, here is what to replace and where to find it:
+This site is a template.
+If you're adapting it for a district other than Pune, here's exactly what to replace and where to find what you need.

-1. Larval index thresholds: Confirm BI/HI alert thresholds with your district VBD Officer or from your state's NCVBDC operational manual — these are district-specific and reviewed annually.
+1. Larval index thresholds.
+Confirm BI/HI alert thresholds with your district VBD Officer or your state's NCVBDC operational manual.
+These are district-specific and reviewed annually.

-2. Reporting contacts: Replace NIV Pune with your district's designated diagnostic laboratory.
-Replace the District Malaria Officer name with the current officer from your District Health Office.
+2. Reporting contacts.
+Replace NIV Pune with your district's designated diagnostic lab.
+Replace Dr. Aparna Patil's name with the current officer from your District Health Office.

-4. Water supply context: Investigate the specific intermittency pattern in your district's informal settlements — this shapes which container types are highest risk and how to frame the conversation about water storage.
+4. Water supply context.
+Find out the intermittency pattern in your district's informal settlements.
+That shapes which container types are highest risk and how you frame conversations about water storage.

-5. Local NGOs: Replace SATHI with the community health organisations operating in your district — district-level NGO networks can usually be identified via your State NRHM office.
+5. Local NGOs.
+Replace SATHI with the community health organisations active in your district.
+Your State NRHM office can point you to district-level networks.

 Background & Evidence Base